google/k8s-digester/README.md

 [attestation](https://cloud.google.com/binary-authorization/docs/key-concepts#attestations)
 is valid for a particular container image digest.
 You must deploy container images by digest so that Binary Authorization can verify the attestations for the container image.
-You can use digester as both a config function and a mutating webhook to deploy container images by digest.
+You can use digester to deploy container images by digest.

 ## Running the config function